kidhasia/Age-Calculator/README.md

 # Age Calculator

-A simple, dynamic web application to calculate age in years, months, and days from a given birthdate.
+A simple and dynamic web application to calculate age in years, months, and days from a given birthdate.

 ## Description